House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Factors that Affect the Cost of Materials

+When installing vinyl flooring, the material’s cost is one of the most important factors.
 The cost of vinyl can vary widely.
-We’ll take a look at all the factors that help determine vinyl’s underlying costs below.
+We’ll take a look at all the factors that determine vinyl’s underlying costs below.

 Material

-There are a few types of material vinyl can be made out of.
-Some of these are cheaper than others.
-However, you shouldn’t just choose the cheaper option to save some money.
-Often, cheaper stuff is also not as durable or may require more care.
+There are a few types of material vinyl can be made from, and some are cheaper than others.
+However, you shouldn’t choose the cheaper option to save some money.
+Often, cheaper materials are also not as durable or may require more care.
 In other words, it may not be that cheap in the long run.

 Depending on the material, the vinyl flooring can cost anywhere from $1 a square foot to $6.
-Inexpensive usually costs about $1.39, while the best vinyl plank flooring cost about $4.00
+Inexpensive products usually cost about $1.39, while the best vinyl plank flooring costs about $4.00

 Wear Layer

 The “wear” layer is the layer on top of the flooring.
-It’s what you walk on and what takes to the brunt of the day-to-day use.
-Different vinyl floorings are added to this layer to help it withstand use and last longer.
+It’s what you walk on and what takes the most abuse.
+Different vinyl floorings are added to this layer to help it last longer.

-Most entry-level vinyl floorings don’t have anything added, which means the flooring material is going to matter significantly.
-Furthermore, this type of flooring usually doesn’t last very long, as it does not have anything added to improve its overall durability.
+Most entry-level vinyl floorings don’t have anything added, which means the flooring material will matter significantly.
+Furthermore, this type of flooring usually doesn’t last very long, as it has nothing added to improve its overall durability.

 Consult a flooring expert